Flag

 Compliance with FATF Recommendations

-The last Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in The British Virgin Islands was undertaken by the Financial Action Task Force (FATF) in 2008.
-According to that Evaluation, The British Virgin Islands was deemed Compliant for 18 and Largely Compliant for 15 of the FATF 40 + 9 Recommendations.
-It was Partially Compliant or Non-Compliant for 1 of the 6 Core Recommendations.
+The latest follow-up Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in the British Virgin Islands was undertaken in 2024.
+According to that Evaluation, the British Virgin Islands was deemed Compliant for 11 and Largely Compliant for 25 of the FATF 40 Recommendations.
+It remains Highly Effective for 0 and Substantially Effective for 0 of the Effectiveness ratings.

 Sanctions